HotFunyun23/TowerDefenseGame/README.md

 + Main Scene: Hosts main scene were all game objects are
 5. Enemy.cs: holds enemy class code
 6. Wave_Controller.cs: holds game controller class code
-7. Waypoints.cs: golds waypoint class code
+7. Waypoints.cs: holds waypoint class code

 #######Bugs/Collaboration
 Currently the only bug is that the turret will not work, also its materials are having trouble importing.